 Phlegmatic

 Consider it’s a bit like being a shorter NBA player.
-You have some obstacles to overcome, but it’s been done even without the genetics for the sport.
+You have some obstacles to overcome, but the good news is that it’s been done even without the genetics for the sport.

 Is Confidence Learned?

 So can you learn to be self-confident?
-Yes, in the research I have read.
-The researchers don’t believe that just because you are genetically not “wired” for superior confidence, it doesn’t mean you can’t learn.
+Yes, according to the research I have read.
+The researchers don’t believe that just because you are genetically not “wired” to have the highest levels of confidence, it doesn’t mean you can’t learn.

 Other factors play a role in all this such as upbringing and environment.
-While you might be someone like me who easily finds themselves judging their own self-worth, you can learn to accept yourself.
+While you might be someone like me, with low confidence and who easily finds themselves judging their own self-worth, you can learn to accept yourself.

 Let’s also assume that if you are here reading up on self-confidence, and you have made it this far with me, your case is still quite hopeful, wink.
 You obviously have the tenacity to stick to something.